CU-DBMI/set-website/_posts/2022-10-20-redirects-with-github.md

 - Significantly more setup.
 - Still have to pay for a domain.
+- The target links are not truly 100% hidden from the public.
+  See footnote about obfuscation.
 - Editing JSON is harder than typing in textboxes, and you could accidentally break the formatting.
 - More complexity/confusion, if you don't understand the underlying technologies.
 - If things go wrong, you have to troubleshoot it yourself (or ask me for help 😉)

+{% include section.html %}

 ## How it works

+{%
+  include figure.html
+  image="images/redirects-diagram.jpg"
+  caption="Diagram of the basic components of this redirects approach." width="420px"
+%}

+You have a private _redirects_ GitHub repository that contains your redirects data (where you want to redirect from and to) in [`.json`](https://en.wikipedia.org/wiki/JSON) files.
+Only people you choose can see or edit this data.
+You also have a public _website_ GitHub repository that hosts a barebones webpage that actually performs the redirecting when a user visits a link.
+You can set this website up at a custom domain to make your links shorter and nicer.

+Adding/removing/changing a link goes like this:

+1. You makes a change to one of the `.json` files in the _redirects_ repo.
+2. `deploy.yaml` tells [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) that any time someone commits a change to the repo, it should automatically run the `encode.js` script.
+3. The `encode.js` script combines and encodes your `.json` file data into a form that isn't searchable or human-readable[^1].
+4. `deploy.yaml` then tells GitHub to take the result of the `encode.js` script, and commit it to the `redirect.js` script in the _website_ repo.
+5. [GitHub Pages](https://pages.github.com/) detects a change in the `redirect.js` script, and updates the website.

+Then, a user visiting a link goes like this:

+1. They navigate to a link, e.g. `/chatroom`.
+2. `chatroom.html` isn't a page on the website, so GitHub loads `404.html` for the user instead (but preserves the `/chatroom` url), which runs some scripts.
+3. The `analytics.js` script immediately runs, which sends[^2] data like page, IP, location, etc. off to Google Analytics or whoever.
+4. The `redirect.js` script decodes the redirect data previously encoded from the _redirects_ repo, finds the url in the redirect data, and immediately navigates there instead.

+So let's figure out how to make this work!

+{% include section.html %}

+## Setup

+{% include section.html %}

+[^1]: This does not _encrypt_ your redirect data, it only _obfuscates_ it.
+Anyone with some coding knowledge – or maybe someone who read this article – could still figure out your redirect data with some effort.
+The way this method works, true encryption is impossible because any key needed for decryption would also need to be in the `redirect.js`, which the attacker would have access to.
+[^2]: The analytics service you're using _should_ be able to capture all the necessary data in time, before the redirection happens.
+But these services' scripts are usually closed source, so we can't know for sure exactly how they work.
+However, in testing with Google Analytics at least, everything seems to be captured fine.